 - to creatively theorize and analyze cultural phenomena

 - to understand and reflect on theoretical choices and their conceptual and methodological consequences at the field of the sociology of culture

 - increased reflexivity and sensibility as to the social and sociological meaning of culture and cultural phenomena

 - increased reflexivity and sensibility for political aspects to cultural phenomena.

 - increased reflexivity and sensibility for collective and participatory aspects to cultural phenomena.

 The course will provide the student with competences, tools and knowledge indispensable for an eventual carrier in the cultural sector, public or private, in event design, organization or management, or in youth education or youth research.
 In addition, the capacity to analyze and understand modern culture and current cultural tendencies may be of use in a number of other occupations.

-Students enrolled in other Master's Degree Programmes can, on application, be admitted to the course as guest student if this is cleared by their own study programme.
+Others may also, on application, be admitted to the course as a guest student.
 Admission as a guest student will vary from semester to semester, as guest students will be allotted any vacant seats on the course.

 - The course will be organized as seminars including lectures and discussions